 Google Ads is limited to buying only on the Google Display Network (GDN).

 Display & Video 360

-- The ability to find the users who could be the ones most interested in your solutions by to target those most likely to convert or purchase.
+- The ability to find the users who could be the ones most interested in your solutions and most likely to convert or purchase.